What is spanking

 1. Does Spanking Work

-The problem is that the use of physical punishment to discipline is not effective.
+The problem is that using physical punishment to discipline is ineffective.

 Decades of research show that spanking is not an effective long-term solution to children’s behavior problems.

-Spanking may make children become less obedient and show more aggressive behavior over time6 , particularly in cases where the parent is routinely spanking a boy7.
+Spanking may make children become less obedient and show more aggressive behavior over time6 , particularly when the parent routinely spanks a boy.7

-In other words, spanking may make children worse behaved than children who do not get spanked at all.
+In other words, spanking may make children worse behaved than children who do not get spanked.

 2. Spanking damages the parent-child relationship